zopefoundation/zope.wfmc/README.txt

 Using workflow processes
 ------------------------

-To use a process definition, instantiate it and call it's start method to start execution:
+To use a process definition, instantiate it and call its start method to start execution:

     >>> proc = pd()